mozilla/fxa/packages/fxa-content-server/README.md

 ### Unit Tests

-If you want to test only the unit tests (not Selenium/function tests) you can visit http://localhost:3030/tests/index.html and you can select specific tests with something like http://localhost:3030/tests/index.html?grep=fxa-client
+If you'd like to run only unit tests you can do so in your browser by navigating to <http://localhost:3030/tests/index.html>.
+You can also grep for specific tests by specifying the `grep` URL parameter (e.g. <http://localhost:3030/tests/index.html?grep=fxa-client>).

 ---